Skip to content

 gpg --list-keys FINGERPRINT

-If missing, ask your teammate to send their public key again.
+If it is missing, ask your teammate to send their public key again.

 Teammate can’t decrypt